emonindonesia/docker-influxdb-grafana/README.md

 For most other OS, install Docker and Docker-Compose and skip Step 2.

 InfluxDB is this simple configuration is not password protected.
+Grafana user/pass starts with admin/admin

 1. Get the stack: